 What are my legal obligations?

-If the commercial drivers alone weren't compelling enough, you do indeed have legal obligations under The Equality Act 2010, which brought together all anti-discrimination legislation into one Act covering disability, race, gender, religious, sex and age discrimination.
-The requirements on you are different depending on whether you are an employer, service provider or an educational establishment, but the duty of care applies to all of us as business owners.
+If the commercial drivers alone weren't compelling enough, you do have legal obligations under The Equality Act 2010, which brought together all anti-discrimination legislation into one Act covering nine protected characteristics; disability; age; being married or in a civil partnership; being pregnant or on maternity leave; race; religion or belief; sex and sexual orientation.
+The requirements on you are different depending on whether you are an employer, service provider or an educational establishment, but will impact on all businesses.

 So, what should I do about it?

 The first thing to consider is commissioning a Disabled Access Audit - an Access Audit helps you to understand your obligations under the Equality Act.
-It identifies barriers to disabled access, sets out options for removing these barriers, assesses which option is the most reasonable and then makes a clear recommendation as to which option to implement, when to do it and how much it will cost.
+It identifies barriers to disabled users, sets out options for removing these barriers, assesses which option is the most reasonable and then makes a clear recommendation as to which option to implement, when to do it and how much it will cost (at least this is what our audits do).

 The Access Audit can form the basis of a plan of action to enable you to improve the accessibility of your building, environment or service over time.
 By having an Access Audit and then implementing its recommendations, you will be able to demonstrate that you have adopted a reasonable approach, which will help you to defend a complaint or action brought against you by a disabled person, but more importantly, you will be improving access for disabled people and, in all likelihood many other users.